This is in my opinion the World's Best Ever Carrot Cake Recipe! I have never made or tasted one that I preferred over this one. Your turn to try!

 I don't remember the details, but probably the next time I was offered some carrot cake, I didn't resort to my default 'no, thanks!'
 And sure enough, I also liked this vegetable in my cake.

-Not long after I wanted to bake a carrot cake on my own for the first time.
-We didn’t have a ‘family recipe’ for it, so I just googled for one.
-It’s been so long that I don’t remember what site I found it on, but the hand-written recipe has been well treasured in my baking notebook.
+Not long after, I wanted to bake a carrot cake on my own for the first time.
+We didn't have a 'family recipe' for it, so I just googled for one.
+Sadly, I don't remember what site I found it on, but the hand-written recipe has been well treasured in my baking notebook.